Last Updated on April 15, 2023 by Jessica Lauren Vine

 If your RV doesn’t have very good insulation, it might almost feel like you’re outside.
 I know when we were in our smallest RV in the winter, we were freezing ourselves to death because we had no idea what we were doing.

-I hope that you learn from our mistakes and insulate your RV as good as you can so you can keep the cold air out during those cold days and cold nights.
+I hope that you learn from our mistakes and insulate your RV as well as you can so you can keep the cold air out during those cold days and cold nights.

 Some of the important places to put insulation are the RV vents and the RV windows.
 This is where most of the cold creeps in, and most of the heat seeps out.
 Get some RV vent covers aka RV vent insulators as well as insulation you can put over the windows.